AMarsh00/Diffusion/README.md

 TODO: WRITE THIS AND MAKE PRETTY!!

 UPDATE ALL CODES TO FINAL FROM RACECAR THEN EDIT THEM TO MAKE THEM LOOK NICER

+FILES ON RACECAR I NEED IN HERE (and prettified):
+Diffusion/Publication/Geodesics.py

+Add more as needed